Intervention Overview

 United Nations

 Our aim is to invite UN critics into the notion that we have but One Planet and that we inhabit it together.
-We would like to invite critics into the concept of joint responsibility, away from deepening divides that might cost us our survival in times when only global cooperation can address the global problems that we have.
+We promote the concept of joint responsibility, away from deepening divides that might cost humankind's survival in times when only global cooperation can address the global problems that we have.
 We believe that the fact that we do not yet have a good "police" in the global village and that global laws are wanting, does not mean that we should not work for them, jointly, all together.
-What is insufficient, instead of being decried in ways that divide us, ought to be made sufficient, jointly.
+What is insufficient ought to be made sufficient, jointly, rather than being decried in ways that increase division.

-Global interdependence forces humankind to face its global challenges, both ecological and social, as a shared responsibility that has to be shouldered jointly.
-The consequences of global interdependence will punish all, if we try to preserve a conceptualization of the world as entailing independent national entities that can survive as isolated "islands."
+Our World Dignity University initiative has evolved to the extent that it has become more than one initiative among others.
+It has become a core effort of our HumanDHS network.
+To learn more, see our Education branch.
+Global interconnectedness forces humankind to face its global challenges, both ecological and social, as a shared responsibility that has to be shouldered jointly.
+The consequences of global interconnectedness will punish all, if conceptualization of the world are preserved that entail the hope that independent national entities can survive as isolated "islands."

-Our aim is therefore to invite academics around the world into the notion that academics around the world carry a joint responsibility to lead the world away from deepening divides that might cost us our survival in times when only global cooperation can address the global problems that we have.
+Our aim is therefore to invite academics around the world into the notion that they carry a joint responsibility to lead the world away from deepening divides that might cost us our survival in times when only global cooperation can overcome the global problems that we have.

 Why is there not a World University dedicated to the human rights ideal that all humans deserve to live dignified lives?
 Such a World University should exist, and, ideally, connect all national universities.
 Academic freedom ought to be exercised globally and not harnessed into national interests.